UN Sustainable Development Goals (UN SDGs)

 To start off with, let’s dive into what the UN Sustainable Development Goals actually are.

 At the turn of the century the the UN Member States published a series of goals known as the Millennium Development Goals.
 There were eight goals, including poverty, hunger, education, health, equality and the environment.
 In 2015, the UN superceeded these with new, more ambitious and broader reaching goals known as the Sustainable Development Goals.
 These goals might seem lofty and ambitious, however they are intended to act as a blueprint for a sustainable, positive and fair future for all.

-There are 17 different goals, which are as follows;
+There are 17 different global development goals, which are as follows;

 - No poverty.